kubevela/samples/5.OAM_KPT_Demo/README.md

 ## Pre-requisites

-Install OAM runtime by following the [installation guides](https://github.com/oam-dev/crossplane-oam-sample#installation).
+Install OAM plugin to Kubernetes.
+In this demo, we will use Crossplane by following [this installation guides](https://github.com/oam-dev/crossplane-oam-sample#installation).

 ## Building OAM App Repository with KPT